markmoxon/elite-source-code-bbc-micro-cassette/README.md

 ### ELITEC

-It was discovered that the [Text Files archive](http://www.elitehomepage.org/archive/a/a4080610.zip) does not contain an identical source to the binaries in the [Disk Image archive](http://www.elitehomepage.org/archive/a/a4080602.zip).
+It was discovered that the [cassette sources as text files](http://www.elitehomepage.org/archive/a/a4080610.zip) do not contain identical code to the binaries in the [cassette sources disk image](http://www.elitehomepage.org/archive/a/a4080602.zip).
 Specifically, there are three instructions in the `ELTC` binary that are missing from the `ELITEC.TXT` source file:

 ```
 .WARP